-- Paraguay is the world’s largest exporter of organic sugar, second-largest producer and exporter of stevia, fifth-largest soy exporter, and ninth-largest beef exporter.
+Paraguay is the world’s largest exporter of organic sugar, second-largest producer and exporter of stevia, sixth-largest soy exporter, and eighth-largest beef exporter.

-- Paraguay has the potential to become an important player in the world’s biofuel sector.
-The government has expressed interest in biofuels, with legislation to promote biofuels production and consumption already in place.
-Until recently, focus was on sugar-based ethanol production for local market and export, and on biodiesel production by small rural producers for local market.
+Paraguay has the potential to become an important player in the world’s biofuel sector.
+The government has expressed interest in biofuels and passed legislation to promote biofuels production and consumption.
+Until recently, Paraguayan firms focused on sugar-based ethanol production for local market and export, and on biodiesel production by small rural producers for local market.
 In 2019, the Paraguayan government granted a Free Zone regime to a project that will produce renewable diesel and aviation kerosene using hydrotreated vegetable oil on a large scale, utilizing U.S. technology.
 Biodiesel and ethanol producers will focus on increasing production and expanding exports.
 Plant construction projects and production expansion will present sales opportunities for U.S. suppliers of building and construction materials and biofuels processing machinery.

-- Paraguay is the world’s second-largest producer of stevia after China.
+Paraguay is the world’s second-largest producer of stevia after China.
 Paraguay has the potential to be a global provider of stevia, creating opportunities to sell new and used processing machinery.
-The most important market for stevia is currently the food and beverage industry, where it is chiefly employed as a sweetener and a flavoring agent.
+The most important market for stevia is currently the food and beverage industry, where buyers employ it as a sweetener and a flavoring agent.
 Other important stevia markets include health and tea.